iosdeveloper-portfolio/ExpenseManager/README.md

 # ExpenseManager
-ExpenseManager application is showing the User added expense list, with date, amount and merchant name.
-User also apply the price filter on exoense list and search functionality.
-On expense details screen showing full details of expense, user can add comment and expense receipt.
+ExpenseManager app is showing the user's expense list with date, amount and merchant name.
+User also apply the price filter on expense list and search on it.
+In details screen it is showing full details of expense, user can add comment and show expense receipt.

 ## [Video](https://github.com/iosdeveloper-portfolio/ExpenseManager/raw/master/Screenshorts/AppVideo.MP4)